- City, State

-How can I find out if any complaints have been filed against an assisted living facility?
+Contact your state’s long-term care ombudsman to see if any complaints have been filed against an assisted living facility.

 An assisted living facility is a senior housing facility that provides housing, personal care, and limited healthcare to seniors.
 Assisted living residents typically need support in daily activities, but are in good to moderate health overall.